abea3costa/Portfolio/README.md

 # Data Cleaning

 ## Overview
 In this project my aim is to clean the dataset using MySQL.
-I will start by removing supplicates, standardising the data, handling missing/NULL values and finally deleting irrelevant columns.
+I will start by removing duplicates, standardising the data, handling missing/NULL values and finally deleting irrelevant columns.

 ## Technologies Used
 - MySQL Workbench (version 8.0.38)